 Wisdom Tales – Storytelling in Religious Settings

-Elisa Pearmain has been telling stories in churches for over twenty years.
+Elisa Pearmain has been telling stories in churches for over twenty-five years.
 Her first book Doorways to the Soul: 52 Wisdom Tales from around the World (1998) contains 52 short tales from different spiritual, religious and folk traditions designed to be read one per week with exercises to deepen our connection to the wisdom in the stories, and to foster personal and spiritual growth.
 Her second book Once Upon a Time: Storytelling to Teach Character and Prevent Bullying is a favorite in RE classrooms.
-Elisa is an author for the Unitarian Universalist Association’s Tapestry of Faith curriculum and continues as a story consultant.
-She leads services for families, adults and children, and offers workshops to all of those groups and RE teachers as well.
+Her new CD Forgiveness: Telling our Stories in New Ways (2013) combines storytelling and commentary to teach about the processes and benefits of forgiveness.
+Elisa is a former author and consultant for the Unitarian Universalist Association’s Tapestry of Faith curriculum She leads services for families, adults and children, and offers workshops to all of those groups and RE teachers as well.

 Please check out her article "Feeding the Spirit: How Wisdom Tales Become Our Teachers”.